Akotovets1/Amazon_Vine_Analysis/README.md

 ### How many Vine reviews and non-Vine reviews were there?

-Total number of reviews were 4366916
+The total number of reviews was 4366916

-Total number of 5-star reviews were 2639935
+The total number of 5-star reviews was 2639935

 ### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

-Total number of Vine 5-star reviews were 13
+The total number of Vine 5-star reviews was 13

-Total number of non-Vine 5-star reviews were 14475
+The total number of non-Vine 5-star reviews was 14475

 ### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-Percentage of Vine 5-star reviews were 59%
+The Percentage of Vine 5-star reviews was 59%

-Percentage of non-Vine 5-star reviews were 54%
+The Percentage of non-Vine 5-star reviews was 54%

 ## Summary